 This weekend would have seen our first workshop on wrestling, gender and entertainment: see below for more details.

 We will run our workshop in whenever and whatever the future might turn out to be, but in the meantime, our related project A Bit Lit has begun a new film series on wrestling, combat and performance.
-The first film, with Josef Kafka, is below, and you can see the rest of our new films here.
+Our films on wrestling, with Josef Kafka, the OJMO and RJ City, are below, and you can see the rest of our new films here.

 Ruff Play: combat, gender and entertainment